angrykoala/wendigo/README.md

 * _warning_
 * _trace_

+> Keep in mind that different strings may be returned from Puppeteer

 ### LocalStorage
 The module `browser.localStorage` provides a simple wrapper around the browser localStorage.
 All the methods return Promises.